Sorting Algorithms

 Shell Sort:

 Shell sort algorithm, in a way, works on insertion sort.
-It is considered faster than insertion sort itself.
+It is considered faster than the insertion sort itself.
 It starts by sorting subsets of the entire array.
 Gradually the size of subarrays is increased till we get a complete sorted array as a result.
 In other words, shell sort partially sorts the array elements and then applies insertion sort on the entire array.

 Shell sort is generally optimized using different methods to increase the size of subsets.
 The most commonly used method is Knuth’s method.
 The worst case of shell run time is O(n^(3/2) using Knuth’s method.